-Satellite Data System (SDS) spacecraft are communication relay satellites for transmitting real-time data from US reconnaissance satellites (e.g. KH-11) in polar areas.
-They are also used for communications to USAF aircraft on polar routes and connect the various ground stations of the Air Force Satellite Control Network (AFSCN).
+Satellite Data System (SDS) spacecraft are communication relay satellites for transmitting real-time data from US reconnaissance satellites (e.g. KH-11, Onyx, Topaz).
+They are also used for communications to USAF aircraft and connect the various ground stations of the Air Force Satellite Control Network (AFSCN).
 The spacecraft relay the downlinked data to a ground station at Fort Belvoir, Virginia.

 The code-name QUASAR has been confirmed by leaked budgets in 2013 to be associated with these satellites.